dgis/emu48android/ReadMe.txt

 TODO

 - Autosave only works once a manual save has been done (William Hostman from comment).
+    SO, INVITE TO SAVE JUST AFTER THE NEW TO PREVENT TO LOOSE EVERYTHING
 - Add the name of the file in the toast "State saved".
 - The clock seems unsynchronized sometimes.
 - Retain a key by right clicking if it is from a mouse.